Community Art Exhibitions

 During the early 20th century, Steveston was a booming industrial village due to the strength of the fishing industry.
 The many salmon canneries built there - with housing for their workers and many businesses established to serve them - were all wood framed buildings packed close together, heated by wood stoves and lit with coal oil lamps.
 That, combined with minimal or non-existent fire protection, made the place a tinder box.

 Fires were common, but the fire of May 14, 1918 was the worst.
-It is alleged to have started in the Chinese cookhouse of the Star Cannery.
-Strong winds caused it to spread quickly and by the time it was extinguished most of the buildings between No. 1 Road, 3rd Avenue and south of Moncton St. had been destroyed, including three canneries, three hotels and numerous businesses.
+The fire is alleged to have started in the Chinese cookhouse of the Star Cannery with strong winds causing it to spread quickly.
+By the time the fire was extinguished most of the buildings between No. 1 Road, 3rd Avenue and south of Moncton Street had been destroyed, including three canneries, three hotels and numerous businesses.

 Approximately 600 Japanese, Chinese and First Nations workers and their families were made homeless.
 Total damages amounted to $500,000.